Job Market Papers:

 This paper makes a novel contribution by illustrating how the development of non-democracies is shaped by both internal and external factors.
 Specifically, our model demonstrates how a country’s development is influenced by the strength of its enemy.
 Moreover, we identify the conditions under which countries facing persistent risks of invasion become trapped in poor political and economic conditions, as well as the circumstances that allow them to overcome this trap.

-"The Effect of Internal Displacement on Political Attitudes" [Junior Scholars in Quantitative Conflict Workshop]
+"The Effect of Internal Displacement on Political Attitudes" (with Mate Malashkhia) [Junior Scholars in Quantitative Conflict Workshop]

 In a survey of IDPs in Georgia, the data reveal that women face significantly more challenges in their host environment than men.
-In particular, they fall behind men on the economic component of integration and they do not seem to gain economic autonomy in displacement.
+In particular, they fall behind men on the economic component of integration and they do not seem to gain economic autonomy.
 Furthermore, displaced women fare worse on measures of mental health.
 While the literature points to female success on growth after trauma, in this case, it is no more rapid than for men.
 Given these travails as experienced by women IDPs in their host communities, it is a surprise that they are far less willing to return to their home villages.
-The data offer clues for this reluctance – women IDPs are more likely to believe that everything in life is determined by fate.
-Perhaps women feel a loss of agency, which inhibits their ability to take positive action in return to their home village.
-Another reason why men are significantly more willing to return might be that displacement is more traumatic for men, as relative to women, men's mental health suffers more, if they become displaced.
+The data offer clues for this reluctance – displaced women are more likely to believe that everything in life is determined by fate.
+Perhaps women feel a lack of agency, which inhibits their ability to take positive action in return to their home village.
+Another reason why men are significantly more willing to return might be that displacement is more traumatic for men, and dispalced men may see return as a way to restore a sense of control and dignity.

 "How did the Russo-Ukraine War Affect Party Identification in the US?" (with Mate Malashkhia) [MPSA 2025 and APSA 2025]